MicrosoftDocs/powerquery-docs/powerquery-docs/add-conditional-column.md

 ![New conditional column](images/me-add-conditional-column-sample-table-mid.png)

 >[!Note]
 > New conditional columns will not have a data type defined.
-You can add a new step to define a data type for this newly created column by following this article on [data types](data-types.md).
+You can add a new step to define a data type for this newly created column by following the article on [data types](data-types.md).

 ### Adding and organizing multiple clauses